Skip Breadcrumb Links

 Find a list of other regulated and a unregulated professions in Ontario.

 For More Information

-- Working in Canada Tool - Use this to find the name of your occupation in Canada, find out if it is regulated and get labour market information.
+- Job Bank - Use this to find the name of your occupation in Canada, find out if it is regulated and get labour market information.
 From the Government of Canada website.

 - Working in Ontario - Information about getting licensed in your profession or trade, bridging programs, credential assessment and more.
 From the Ontario Immigration website.

 - Find Your Profession - Information about regulated professions in Ontario.
 From the Ontario Immigration website.

 - Global Experience Ontario - An information service for internationally-trained professionals.
 Find out how to apply to a regulatory body to obtain licensure to work in your field.
 It is run by the government of Ontario.

 - Health Force Ontario - Has information for internationally-trained health care professionals.
 Find information about the assessment, upgrading, education, bridging and language programs you might need to practice in Ontario.
 It is run by the government of Ontario.